Despite Insecurity, Customs Generates N99.7m Revenue in Katsina

 The Katsina Area Command of the Nigeria Customs Service (NCS) has generated over N99.7 million revenue in less than six weeks despite the spate of attacks by terrorists on its corridors of operations in the state.

-He explained that 10,827.40 metric tonnes of cement, hibiscus flower, chilli pepper, beverages, animal feeds and tamarind with free on board (FOD) of N538,406,126.
+He explained that 10,827.40 metric tonnes of cement, hibiscus flower, chilli peppers, beverages, animal feeds and tamarind with free on board (FOD) of N538,406,126.
 45, were also exported within the period under review.

-He said efforts were made by the federal government and security agencies to curtail security challenges bedevilling the Jibia/Niger Republic border for legitimate businesses to thrive along the border corridor.
+He said efforts were made by the federal government and security agencies to curtail security challenges bedeviling the Jibia/Niger Republic border for legitimate businesses to thrive along the border corridor.

 Chedi, however, warned unrepentant smugglers operating in the state that the command now has all that is required to clamp down on their activities and bring them to face the wrath of the law.